 Most of the group had already worked on a panel for the Great Tapestry of Scotland.
 This exceptional public art project is comprised of 160 embroidered cloth panels depicting the history of Scotland from pre-historic times to the present day.
 It was completed in 2013.
 Andrew Crummy designed the art-work for each panel illustrating the story by author Alexander McCall Smith and historian Alistair Moffat.

 The Red Lichties felt that the Declaration of Arbroath, the most important document in Scottish history dated 6th April 1320 had not been properly represented.
 In 2017 they began work on the new embroidered tapestry, with a deadline of the 700th anniversary of the Declaration.
-The first step was to commission Andrew Crummy to design a panel and the black line drawing was transferred onto a Jacobean linen twill panel in pencil.
+The first step was to commission Andrew Crummy to design a panel.
+Andrew researched the story, with Linda Walker (Red Lichties Group Co-ordinator) and local historian Norman Atkinson.
+His black line drawing was then transferred onto a Jacobean linen twill panel in pencil.
 Samples of stitching materials, colours and techniques began, and Andrew encouraged the stitchers to respond as artists adding details, textures and interpretation.
 The nine stitchers met every third Tuesday in a local village hall for almost three years taking turns to work on the tapestry at home.
 Christine Riley, who could no longer sew but had been trained in the London School of Embroidery, came for one early visit, then stayed for the duration sharing her knowledge and encouraging the stitchers to develop their practise.
 An extremely high level of embroidery has been achieved using silks, crewel wools, gold threads, kid gold and silver, felt and floss.

 The Red Lichties Stitching Group are